Dr. Johan Van Limbergen

 The types and relative numbers of gut bacteria vary from person to person, creating a unique “microbiome signature.”
 By analyzing patients’ gut microbiomes—before, during and after treatment—Dr. Van Limbergen and his collaborators believe they can identify patterns that will help them predict which patients will do best with which treatments.
 Not only would this allow for personalized treatment and speedier healing, it would open the door to potential new treatments based on restoring the gut microbiome to a healthier balance.

 Dr. Van Limbergen and fellow IWK gastroenterologist, Dr. Anthony Otley, are involved in a multi-centre Canadian microbiome study of probiotics, prebiotics, fecal transplants and other therapeutic strategies for Crohn’s.
-Locally, he’s working with Dal’s internationally known microbial genomics researchers, including Dr. Morgan Langille, a microbiome researcher with expertise in computer science and bioinformatics, on a detailed analysis of the gut microbiome in Crohn’s.
-Some of the funds raised through Dalhousie Medical Research Foundation’s 2016-17 Molly Appeal will help the researchers develop powerful new software tools to analyze billions of bacteria and shed light on the healing potential of the microbiome.
+Locally, he’s working with Dal’s internationally known microbial genomics researchers, including Dr. Joseph Bileawski and Dr. Morgan Langille, microbiome researchers with expertise in computer science and bioinformatics, on a detailed analysis of the gut microbiome in Crohn’s.
+Some of the funds raised through Dalhousie Medical Research Foundation’s 2018-19 Molly Appeal will help expedite this work.